sudhirp2003/Testrepos/README.md

 # Testrepos
-this is for me to simply test some things that ive learnt. this is only meant to me to mess around with :).
+This is for me to simply test some things that ive learnt.
+This is only meant to me to mess around with :).